Vladimir Petrovsky: NGO – Comprehensive Dialogue among Civilizations

 During his work at the United Nations, Vladimir Petrovsky promoted dialogue in all aspects, organizing a wide spectrum of events such as masterclasses, art and photo exhibitions and musical performances at the Palais des Nations.
 Encouraged by this work at the UN, Petrovsky founded the non-governmental organization – Comprehensive Dialogue Among Civilizations (CDAC) upon his retirement from the UN in 2002.
 The uniqueness of the organisation was the multifaceted approach to dialogue.
 His last publication "The Triad of Strategic Security of the Global Community" (2007), fell into this period.

 After his death in 2014, the book "Vladimir Petrovsky: The Master Diplomat” was published in 2015, highlighting his political vision and his major achievements in the field of political and public service.

 Vladimir Petrovsky and art

-“The state of the nation, its sense of beauty and its humour, its dreams and its history – everything is reflected in its art.
-I hope that this exhibition at the Palais des Nations will help many people who are coming here from all over the world to better understand Russian culture and the so-called mysterious "Russian soul".
+Vladimir Petrovsky spoke endearingly about art as a whole in his Welcome address to the art exhibit "Russian Collection in the Palais des Nations" (9.06.1997) : “The state of the nation, its sense of beauty and its humour, its dreams and its history – everything is reflected in its art.
+I hope that this exhibition at the Palais des Nations will help many people who are coming here from all over the world to better understand Russian culture and the so-called mysterious "Russian soul"."